King of the Damned

 King of the Damned is a 1935 British prison film directed by Walter Forde and starring Conrad Veidt, Helen Vinson, Noah Beery and Cecil Ramage.

 Plot summary

 Convict 83 is a prisoner on an island, where the harsh regime of the Governor pushes him to lead a revolt.

+At a convict settlement in the Caribbean, the convicts suffer under a new commandant, who sends them to do road work.
+The convicts, led by Convict 83, lead a revolt.
+Convict 83 falls for the commandant's daughter, Anna.
+The commandant dies in the fight.
+Anna escapes and sends a message to a warship which arrives at the settlement.
+Anna returns with Convict 83 to see that he gets a fair trial.